-Scientific diving operations under the direction and control of a diving program containing at least the following elements:

-- 1. Diving safety manual which includes at a minimum: Procedures covering all diving operations specific to the program; procedures for emergency care, including recompression and evacuation; and criteria for diver training and certification. - 2.
+- a.
+The Diving Control Board consists of a majority of active scientific divers and has autonomous and absolute authority over the scientific diving program's operatons. - b.
+The purpose of the project using scientific diving is the advancement of science; therefore, information and data resulting from the project are non-proprietary. - c.
+The tasks of the scientific diver are those of an observer and data gatherer.
+Construction and trouble-shooting tasks traditionally associated with commercial diving are not included within scientific diving. - d.
+Scientific divers, based upon the nature of their activities, must use scientific expertise in studying the underwater environment and therefore, are scientists or scientists-in-training. - e.
+In addition, the scientific diving program shall contain at least the following elements (29 CFR Part 1910.401): - 1.
+Diving safety manual which includes at a minimum: procedures covering all diving operations specific to the program; procedures for emergency care, including recompression and evacuation; and criteria for diver training and certification. - 2.
 Diving control (safety) board, with the majority of its members being active divers, which shall at a minimum have the authority to: Approve and monitor diving projects; review and revise the diving safety manual; assure compliance with the manual; certify the depths to which a diver has been trained; take disciplinary action for unsafe practices; and, assure adherence to the buddy system (a diver is accompanied by and is in continuous contact with another diver in the water) for SCUBA diving.

-This manual was modified to comply with the American Academy of Underwater Sciences (AAUS) Standards for Scientific Diving which was published April of 1987.
+This manual was modified to comply with the American Academy of Underwater Sciences (AAUS) Standards for Scientific Diving first published in 1987.
 The AAUS document represents the minimal safety standards for scientific diving at the present state of the art.